 Applicants selected for an interview will be notified in early June.
 Interviews will be in the month of June or early July.
 Notification of acceptance can be expected after interviews within 2 weeks.
-An exception to this is due to the COVID-19 issue and may delay notification.

 If I am accepted into the program will I have to make a deposit to secure my position?